HaitaoMao/HaitaoMao.github.io/pages/Me.md

 **Michigan State University (August 2022 - present)**

 - Ph.D. student in DSE lab at Michigan State University, supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
-- Research topic: (1) New insights and unify perspective on GNN (2) Frontier Application on Graph
+- Research topic:（1）The principle on Graph-tasks （2） new architecture design for learning on graph (3) Frontier Application on Graph

 **University of Electronic Science and Technology of China  (September 2018 - June 2022)**